vladik-activefence/smali_emulator/README.md

 pytest -v
 ```

-The project is not Python 3 compatible yet, but should be in a near future.
+The py3 compatibility has moved up, you should use pytest-3 whenever possible.
+However, python2 retrocompatibility should not be discarded, so use the two
+test suites (pytest-2, pytest-3) to check the retrocompatibility in your changes.

 # Note